Kaiwhakamahi Pūrere Tuitui

 Pay for sewing machinists varies depending on experience and the type of work they do.

-- New sewing machinists usually earn $18 an hour.
+- New sewing machinists usually earn minimum wage.

 - Sewing machinists with more than five years' experience, and sample machinists (those who mock up designs to show designers and clients) can earn up to $25 an hour.

 Some sewing machinists are also paid performance bonuses.